hatedabamboo/notes.hatedabamboo.me/docs/posts/lambda-pip-modules.md

 pip install requests
 ```

-In result we have a following directory structure in our lambda layer to be:
+As a result, we get the following directory structure in our Lambda layer:

 ```shell
 lambda_layer/